 Though laws vary, most states don't regulate modifications that can be made to cars -- as long as the car can pass a safety inspection.
 Some lowriders get into trouble for having windows tinted too darkly, or playing a stereo too loudly, but beyond that, most states let people modify their cars however they wish.
 But before buying or building a lowrider, you should investigate the laws in your state to see what, if any, issues you might run into.

-To learn more about lowriders and car suspensions, cruise over the links on the next page.
+To learn more about lowriders and car suspensions, cruise over the links below.